dzhuang/latex2image/README.md

 [![Build Status](https://travis-ci.org/dzhuang/latex2image.svg?branch=master)](https://travis-ci.org/dzhuang/latex2image)
 [![codecov](https://codecov.io/gh/dzhuang/latex2image/branch/master/graph/badge.svg)](https://codecov.io/gh/dzhuang/latex2image)

-### Dockerized Service from LaTex code to image
+### Dockerized Service from LaTeX code to image

-Often, when we want to convert a LaTex scripts to images, it is hard to configure the LaTex compile engine, along with other dependencies like ImageMagick.
+Often, when we want to convert a LaTeX scripts to images, it is hard to configure the LaTeX compile engine, along with other dependencies like ImageMagick.
 This project provide a Dockerized service with a minimal disk space usage (1 GB).

 ![screenshot](https://raw.githubusercontent.com/dzhuang/latex2image/master/screenshot.png)

-## Install
+## Install and Usage
+Setup a MongoDB in you computer with default port (27017) opened, then run the following in your command line console:

     docker pull dzhuang/latex2image:latest